Colonial Parkway murders: Laurie Ann Powell

-Laurie Ann Powell Compton (age 18), a graduate of Gloucester High School in Gloucester County, Virginia, disappeared on March 8, 1988, after an argument with her boyfriend, Chris Cutler (1967–2016).
-According to Cutler, Powell exited his vehicle during the dispute and was last seen by him at approximately 11:30 p.m. walking along Route 614 toward Route 17 in the White Marsh area of Gloucester County.
-Cutler was originally considered a suspect in Powell’s death.
+Laurie Ann Powell Compton (18), a graduate of Gloucester High School in Gloucester County, disappeared on March 8, 1988, after an argument with her boyfriend, Chris Cutler (1967–2016).
+According to Cutler, Powell exited his vehicle during the argument and was last seen at approximately 11:30 p.m. walking along State Route 614 toward the U.S. Route 17 interchange in White Marsh.
+Cutler was originally considered a suspect in Powell's death.

 On April 2, 1988, Powell's body was recovered from the James River near Ragged Island.
 She was found nude and had sustained multiple stab wounds to her back.
-Powell had previously worked as a receptionist at the same security company that employed Brian Pettinger and Robin Edwards's mother.
+Powell had previously worked as a receptionist at the same security company that employed both Pettinger and the mother of Edwards.

-In November 2025, the Virginia State Police publicly confirmed that Alan Wilmer was responsible for Powell’s murder.
+On November 14, 2025, authorities publicly confirmed that Alan Wilmer was responsible for Powell's murder.